RIDOS/ridos/README.md

 ## About me :writing_hand:

 Hey there!
 I'm Azat.
-I'm a self-taught programmer who loves to create scripts in C++ to further simplify everyday life.
-Feel free to explore my projects, and even build upon them!
+I'm a back-end developer for the growing Inline organization.
+I study and practice tasks related to analytics and computer science.
+Most of my projects are test projects and are designed to explore new architectures.
+I am open to new things and maybe you will like some of the tasks I have set. :)

-I also have experience in developing websites using technologies such as OpenServer and the PHP Storm IDE.
-I studied the languages HTML, CSS, Javascript and PHP!
+I mainly use PHP language, but I also practice JS.

 ## How do I contact you?🖋️